kit-sdq/XAnnotations/README.md

  * may have no fields but `static final` ones

 This annotation is meant to save some keystrokes, but to make Utility classes easier to detect.

+## @DelegateDeclared
+[`@DelegateDeclared`](https://github.com/kit-sdq/XAnnotations/blob/master/bundles/edu.kit.ipd.sdq.activextendannotations/src/edu/kit/ipd/sdq/activextendannotations/DelegateDeclared.xtend) is a variant of the Xtend @Delegate active annotation that only delegates members that are declared in the interfaces which are implemented directly by the class that uses this annotation.

+For example, when delegating methods from an interface, only the methods declared in that interface are delegated.
+The methods that are declared in other interfaces which this interface extends are not delegated.